-We thank our existing shareholders and welcome new shareholders.
-My sincere thanks to our inspiring personnel, suppliers, and the Charters Towers Community.
+On behalf of your Board, I would like to thank our existing shareholders and continue to welcome new shareholders.
+My sincere thanks to our dedicated personnel, suppliers and the Charters Towers community.

-As we move through 2021 our focus and determination remain very strong to advance and ultimately restarting our world-class gold mine.
+As we move through 2022, our focus and determination remain very strong to advance and ultimately restarting our world-class gold mine.